-Top Diabetes Drugs Get Lower Medicare Pricing
+Top Diabetes Drugs Anticipated To Get Lower Medicare Pricing

-Key Takeaways:
+Key takeaways:

-- Reduced prices for 10 drugs covered under Medicare, including Jardiance, Farxiga, Januvia, rapid-acting insulin NovoLog and ultra-rapid Fiasp, are scheduled to go into effect in 2026.
+- Reduced prices for 10 drugs covered under Medicare (including Jardiance, Farxiga, Januvia, rapid-acting insulin NovoLog, and ultra-rapid Fiasp) are scheduled to go into effect in 2026.

-Which diabetes drugs saw price reductions?
+Which diabetes drugs will be negotiated?

 Drug name | Medication class | Approved for | Negotiated Price for 30-day supply in 2026 |

-Jardiance | SGLT-2 inhibitor | Diabetes and heart failure | $197 (current price $573) |
+Jardiance | SGLT-2 inhibitor | Diabetes, heart failure, and chronic kidney disease | $197 (current price $573) |

 Farxiga | SGLT-2 inhibitor | Diabetes, heart failure, and chronic kidney disease | $178.50 (current price $556) |